ParachuteLabs/parachute/docs/llama-cpp-integration-plan.md

 # llama.cpp Integration Plan for Parachute

+> **⚠️ NOTE**: This document describes the challenges with `llama_cpp_dart`.
+See [flutter-llm-package-comparison.md](./flutter-llm-package-comparison.md) for alternative Flutter LLM packages that may solve these issues.

 ## Current Status

 **Goal**: Run SmolLM2 models on-device for intelligent title generation (and future features)